muresan/homelab/README.md

 22. The role for the Chef server should be the servers FQDN with the periods changed to underbars.

     * Ex. cdc0001.{DOMAIN} -> cdc0001_lab_fewt_com
-    * Add the lab\_management::lab\_build to the role.
+    * Add the lab\_management::chef\_server recipe to the role.

 23. Apply the role to the Chef server.
-24. Run chef-client on the Chef server.
-25. Remove the lab\_management::lab\_build role and add the lab\_management::chef\_server recipe to the role.
-26. Run chef-client on the Chef server to complete provisioning.
+24. Run chef-client on the Chef server to complete provisioning.

 The Chef server should now be managing itself, run Chef client again to verify.